Have you ever needed to look up information about the law? If so, you probably found that it's easier said than done. Even thought the law affects

 African American History Online is an excellent database for learning about the contributions of African Americans to our nation’s history.
 If you have questions about the Middle Passage or Reconstruction, or you want to learn about the lives of civil rights leaders such as Homer Plessy and Rosa Parks, this database is filled with authoritative information.

-www.mytpl.org, and click on Research on the black navigation bar that runs from left to right at the top of the screen.
+To log in, click here or go to our library web site, www.mytpl.org, and click on Research on the black navigation bar that runs from left to right at the top of the screen.
 From the Research dropdown menu, click Databases by Name, and look under "A" for African American History Online.
 If you are in one of the Terrebonne Parish Libraries, the database will automatically open.
 If you are using a computer not in one of our libraries, you will be asked for your library card number.
 No pin required!

 The African American History Online database is well organized and is easy to navigate.
 As the image below shows, it is divided into six sections.